Lorinda Abbey

 Dr. Laura Harris, who has been quite ill, leaves today for the coast.
 She will undergo treatment in San Francisco, and expects to be able to return in a few weeks.

-The 1900 U. S. Census taken on June 7, 1900, shows Laura A. Harris (age 35) born March 1865 in California to French Canadian and New York-born parents is a widowed Physician and is Boarding at 309 Jones Street, City of San Francisco, San Francisco Co., CA.
+The 1900 U. S. Census taken on June 7, 1900, shows Laura A. Harris (age 35) born March, 1865, in California to French Canadian and New York-born parents, is a childless widowed Physician, and is Boarding at 309 Jones Street, City of San Francisco, San Francisco Co., CA.

 The 1901 San Francisco City Directory shows Harris, Laura A., M. D., dermatologist Bon Ton Co., 324 Post.
 Also, Harris, L. Mrs., widow, r.
 1801 California.

-Frank B. Carmier (a.k.a.)
-Clayton and Laura A. (Abbey) Harris were married April 3, 1901, in San Francisco, San Francisco Co., CA. He then deserted her on their wedding day.
+Frank B. Cormier/Clayton (about age 39) and Lorinda Annena "Laura" (Abbey) Harris (age 36) were married April 3, 1901, in San Francisco, San Francisco Co., CA. He deserted his bride on their wedding night.

 The Oakland Tribune, Oakland, CA, April 4, 1901